 Just over half (53%) said they parked on the pavement because the road was too narrow.

-Obstructing the road may mean drivers have to squeeze between cars, potentially causing damage to parked cars, resulting in car insurance claims.
+Obstructing the road could mean drivers have to squeeze between cars, potentially causing damage to parked cars, resulting in car insurance claims.

 Compare car insurance quotes